ManicManiac64/SoloRoboticsCode/How2CodeAR0B0T1337/4_COMMANDFRAMEWORK.md

+RobotPy does not provide documentation for the command-based framework as of 2022, but you can look at the [C++/Java docs](https://docs.wpilib.org/en/stable/docs/software/commandbased/index.html) for further information.

-## THE COMMAND-BASED FRAMEWORK
+# THE COMMAND-BASED FRAMEWORK

-The command-based framework is the first framework we'll be going over, because it's the one we used during Rapid React.
-It's very important to know how it works, because it's the framework most used by people programming robots with Java and C++, the two most popular languages to code with in FRC.
+The command-based framework is the framework we'll be going over, because it's the one we used during Rapid React.
+I love another framework, the MagicBot framework, but it's not something I've mastered, so I don't think I'm ready to teach it just yet, especially because I'm already not exactly an expert at teaching.
+If you want to learn more about it, however, here's the [documentation](https://robotpy.readthedocs.io/en/latest/frameworks/magicbot.html) for it, and I'm happy to try and help you with anything regarding it, since documentation isn't perfect.

-However, I don't like the command-based framework in Python.
-I'll talk about why after I've gone over this framework, as well as the next one I'll go over, the MagicBot Framework.
-We'll get to that later.
-For now, let's learn about the command-based framework.

-By the way, on the topic of code here, I'd say pick one framework to code for here, don't code for both, because frankly, that's just too much work.

 ## FILE STRUCTURE

-Every framework has a different file structure.
+Every robot framework has a different file structure.
 The command-based framework breaks robots down into subsystems and commands.
 Subsystems are basic units of the robot like the drivetrain, the climber, and the intake.
-Commands are simply, well, commands, that cause the subsystems to perform actions.
+Commands are simply, well, commands.
+They're state machines that cause the subsystems to perform actions.
+On that note, a state machine is essentially an abstract machine that changes states based on input, in this case, something like the state of a motor based on joystick input.
 You could have a drivetrain subsystem with motors, and then a command to drive the drivetrain subsystem with joysticks.
 It breaks code apart into easily manageable pieces.

-Something you should probably start doing when you have multi-file projects is use a `constants` file.
+Something you should probably start doing when you have multi-file projects like this is using a `constants` file.
 This will allow you to put all your important constants throughout your project into one file where you can easily change values.
 For example, the `constants` file for that tank drive code you wrote earlier might look like this:

 ```
 kFL = 0